Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

-this format has good performance for converting to sRGB and is has good subsampling quality, but it is not a good for editing. `double`s are used instead of `float`s because has higher precision: 52 instead of 23 fraction bits.
+this format has good performance for converting to sRGB and is has good subsampling quality, but it is not a good for editing. `double`s are used instead of `float`s because has higher precision: 52 instead of 23 fraction-bits.
 However, `float`s have
 [much better](http://www.tomshardware.com/reviews/geforce-gtx-titan-gk110-review,3438-3.html)
 performance than `double`, so support for in may be added in the future.